jorgepani/movies_etl_scala_spark/README.md

 # Movies ETL — Scala + Spark

 Example ETL pipeline in Scala + Apache Spark.
 It reads data from 3 providers (CSV/JSON), normalizes join keys, performs joins, and writes Parquet partitioned by year.
 Includes tests and an example DAG for Airflow (using SparkSubmitOperator).

-I decided to use Scala because it's the base framework for databricks and I'm used to it and the test was language agnostic To show I'm used to use Python I'll rewrite the code to use Pyspark, Pandas and argparse
+I decided to use Scala because it's the base framework for databricks and I'm used to it and the test was language agnostic

+To show I'm used to use Python I'll rewrite the code to use Pyspark, Pandas and argparse in another repo

 ## Requisites
 - Java 11+